 Every month, leading scholars gather at the University of Chicago Press to decide which books will carry the name of one of the world’s largest and most respected academic publishers.

-William Schweiker, the Edward L. Ryerson Distinguished Service Professor of Theological Ethics and the Director of the Martin Marty Center for the Advanced Study of Religion at The Divinity School, will be awarded an honorary doctorate from Uppsala University at a ceremony January 24, 2014, in Uppsala, Sweden.
+William Schweiker, the Edward L. Ryerson Distinguished Service Professor of Theological Ethics and Director of the Martin Marty Center for the Advanced Study of Religion, has been elected President for the Society of Christian Ethics.
+He will serve as Vice President during 2014-2015, and as President during 2015-2016.

 The Divinity School has received a $475,000 grant from Lilly Endowment Inc to establish “The Chicago Commons Project,” a program of leadership development and enrichment for Chicago-area pastors.
 The Divinity School is one of several organizations across the country to receive grants as part of the Endowment’s Early Career Pastoral Development Initiative aimed at developing leadership programs

 By Kerry Temple - University of Chicago Magazine

 The recent renovation of Bond Chapel was recognized on Designnight, the Chicago-area chapter of the American Institute of Architect (AIA)’s annual awards night.

 A UChicago commemoration of the 150th anniversary of the delivery of the Gettysburg Address will take place Tuesday, Nov.
 19 from 4:30 to 6 p.m. in the Social Science Research Building, Room 122.